priyatam/pie/README.md

 Literatte: A mobile-first, literary publishing toolkit that fits in your **dropbox**.

-## Overview

-Most cms platforms today are blog and database centric like wordpress, drupal, tumblr, even weebly: platforms where users drag and drop designs with **content buried in code**.
-Designs are coupled with cms, content _can't_ be read outside them.
-Designing websites around a 'cms' locks you in with a toolkit, an online service, an agency charging your money for no real value.

-Static site generators, jekyll, middleman, and over [a hundred variations](http://nanoc.ws/about/) of the same idea, simplify website development by an order of magnitude, replacing databases with filesystems and promoting Markdown over editors.
-However, you have to be a developer to customize them.

-We can go one step further: editors and publishers should be able to write templates by hand, buy reusable themes, add, edit content, **script an editorial workflow**, and host a site on dropbox.
-No lock-ins, no contracting agencies, no cms.

 ## Usage

 Note: The current steps are still developer-centric.
 Human api will be available soon.